naughtygopher/errors/README.md

 Before that, over the years I have tried error with stack trace, annotation, custom error package with error codes etc. Finally, I think this package gives the best of all worlds, for most generic usecases.

-A sample was already shown in the user friendly message section, following one would show 1-2 scenarios.
+A sample was already shown in the user friendly message section, following one would show a few more scenarios.

 ```golang
 package main